Ericsson/dataplanebook/src/glossary.rst

    Jitter
       Jitter is a measure of latency (i.e., delay) variation.

+   Kernel thread
+      A kernel thread is an :term:`operating system thread` which runs exclusively in kernel space.

+      Kernel threads perform background tasks in the Linux kernel.
+A kernel thread shares most characteristics with its :term:`user space cousin <User space thread>`, including the fact that it may be preempted and replace by another thread, of the kernel or user space variety.

+   Layer 1
+      The physical layer is the first layer in the OSI model.

    Layer 2
       The data link layer is the second layer in OSI model, and handles data transmission between different nodes on the same physical network segment.
 Ethernet is an example of a layer 2 data link layer protocol.

+   Layer 3
+      The network layer is the third layer in the OSI model, and handles communication between different hosts on the same or different :term:`layer 2` network segments.
+IPv4 and IPv6 and examples of network protocols.

    Lcore
       A seemingly DPDK-specific abbreviation of :term:`logical core`.